 (2003), Paul Hanly Furfey's Quest for a Good Society

 (2005), and 1100 Titles: An Annotated Bibliography of Works about Churchill (2021)

 He has authored several articles in American Catholic Studies, Military History, The Newsletter of the Scotch Irish Society of the United States of America, Pennsylvania History, Potomac Catholic Heritage, The Highlander: Magazine of Scottish Heritage, U.S. Catholic Historian, and Washington History.

-He has also authored or co-authored articles in Military History, Newsletter of the Scotch Irish Society of the United States of America, Pennsylvania History, Potomac Catholic Heritage, The Highlander: Magazine of Scottish Heritage, U.S. Catholic Historian, and Washington History as well as book reviews on the Hillsdale College Churchill Project web site; in the academic journals Catholic Library World, The Historian, Journal of British Studies, Swiss-American Historical Review, and Washington History; association publications such as the Churchill Center's Finest Hour and the Proceedings of the U.S. Naval Institute; magazines America's Civil War, Blue and the Gray, Civil War Times, Military History and World War II; and the Civil War Courier newspaper.
+He has also written over scores of book reviews on the Hillsdale College Churchill Project web site; in the academic journals American Catholic Studies, Catholic Historical Review, Catholic Library World, Pennsylvania History, The Historian, The Journal of British Studies, The Swiss-American Historical Review, and Washington History; association publications such as the Churchill Center's Finest Hour and the Proceedings of the U.S. Naval Institute; magazines America's Civil War, Blue and the Gray, Civil War Navy, Civil War Times, Military History, and World War II; and the Civil War Courier newspaper.